Folkwise-io/spoc-evaluation-framework/README.md

 * PHP/Perl/Python/JavaScript/Java/etc. developers are bad developers.
 * ...and the list goes on.

 In the midst of such uncertainty, it is clear to the author that a practical and memorable framework for evaluating software developers is immediately necessary.
 In order to help clear up the confusion, we're presenting here, in plain english, **the SPOC framework**.
-The SPOC framework was created by [Monarch Wadia](https://linkedin.com/in/monarchwadia), who is CEO at [Mintbean](https://mintbean.io), where his team uses it to evaluate software engineering candidates for Mintbean and its clients.
-The framework draws on his professional experience as a software architect and business leader.

 ------